Coexistence with Nature

 Kitamoto Plant, Gunma Plant

 The Kitamoto Plant in Kitamoto City has been nurturing and taking care of cherry trees growing on the site since they were received from the city in 2003.
 The trees are descendants of the Ishito Kabazakura cherry tree, estimated to be 800 years old, at Tokoji Temple in the city.
 Ishito Kabazakura was designated as a natural monument of Japan in 1922 and is classified as one of Japan’s five great cherry trees.
-When planting in the vicinity of the plant building's entrance, we selected mixed shrubbery based on the Landscaping Guidelines.

 Oizumi Plant, Gunma Plant

-Ecological surveys (birds, mammals, plants, aquatic organisms, and insects) were conducted in a reservoir area and open ditches on the Oizumi Plant site.
+Ecological surveys (birds, mammals, plants, aquatic organisms, and insects) were conducted in a reservoir area and open ditches at the Oizumi Plant.
 The survey results showed that the wetland and aquatic environments are maintained throughout the year, and successfully identified several important and desirable species for conservation.
 Based on the survey results, we will continue to manage the site based on the maintenance and preservation of the existing wetlands and aquatic environment, and aim to register the site as a Nationally Certified Sustainably Managed Natural Site.

 Tokyo Office